 of tissue growth.
 Together, these processes cause initiation, promotion, and

-BMI and hormone therapy potentially explaining the interaction between BMI and
+hormone therapy potentially explaining the interaction between

 hormone therapy in relation to breast cancer risk.
 Source: International Journal